singaltanmay/cineast-wiki/Extracting-Features.md

 In the most simple use case, features are extracted directly into a running Cottontail DB instance.
 The instructions to set up and run Cottontail DB can be found [on its GitHub page](https://github.com/vitrivr/cottontaildb).

+From this point on, we assume you have create a custom extraction file called `extraction_config.json`

 1. Set up the database schema for the extracted features:
 ```
 setup --extraction extraction_config.json